 If you want great looking skin, antioxidant protection is a must.
 Vitamin C helps neutralize age-causing free radicals and has extraordinary protective and cell regenerating properties.

 Besides its antioxidant effects, vitamin C increases your natural collagen production in the dermis of the skin.
-In topical preparations Vitamin C has ability to protect skin against harm caused by sun exposure and it can reverse sun damage, and lighten dark spots.
+In topical preparations Vitamin C has the ability to protect skin against harm caused by sun exposure and it can reverse sun damage, and lighten dark spots.

 Clinical studies have found that topical vitamin C provides photoprotection and has a visible effect on facial wrinkles.